Selah

 Selah (/ˈsiːlə(h)/; סֶלָה) is a word used 74 times in the Hebrew Bible.
-Its etymology and precise meaning are unknown, though various interpretations are given.
+Its etymology and precise meaning are unknown, though various interpretations have been proposed.

-It is probably either a liturgical-musical mark or an instruction on the reading of the text, with the meaning of "stop and listen".
+It is probably either a liturgical-musical mark or an instruction for reading the text, meaning "stop and listen".
 Another proposal is that selah can be used to indicate that there is to be a musical interlude at that point in the Psalm.
 It can also be interpreted as a form of underlining in preparation for the next paragraph.

-It should not be confused with the Hebrew word sela' meaning "rock".
+It should not be confused with the Hebrew word sela' (סֶלַע), meaning "rock".

 Occurrences

 This word occurs 71 times in 39 of the Psalms, and three times in Habakkuk 3: altogether 74 times in the Bible.
 It is found at the end of Psalms 3, 24, and 46, and in most other cases at the end of a verse, the exceptions being Psalms 55:19, 57:3, and Habakkuk 3:3, 9, 13.

 At least some of the Psalms were sung accompanied by musical instruments and there are references to this in many chapters.
 Thirty-one of the thirty-nine psalms with the caption "To the choir-master" include the word selah.